Call these stories what you will, but to those of us who love them, their name matters less than their effects.

 I said earlier that high fantasy and grimdark were opposites.
 And so they are.
 But there’s another name for high fantasy, and it’s growing in popularity.
 This is noblebright, and right there in those names you can see how opposed are their worldviews.
 Grimdark.
 Noblebright.

-Grimdark writers tend to claim that their stories are grounded in reality.
+Grimdark writers claim that their stories are grounded in reality.
 I think they’re only half right.
 Which means they’re also half wrong.
 Grimdark and noblebright both exist in the real world.
 Treachery exists in the real world.
 But so does loyalty.
 For every force, for every emotion, there’s an opposite.

 None of this is about which stories are better.
 We all have our personal preferences for this.
 But noblebright is no less real than grimdark.
 It’s just a matter of focus.